 Disabled Child Allowance

 A Disabled Child Allowance may be granted to children who are certified to be suffering from a physical and/or mental disability.
-This allowance is paid in addition to the Children’s Allowance and is valid until children turn 16 years or 14 years of age in case of visual impairment.
+This allowance is paid in addition to the Children’s Allowance and is valid until children turn sixteen (16) years or fourteen (14) years of age in case of visual impairment.

 What you’ll get

-The payments for this allowance are issued every 13 weeks in arrears.
+The payments for this allowance are issued every thirteen (13) weeks in arrears.